benmoran56/esper/README.md

 * World Context

 Esper uses the concept of "World" contexts.
-When you import esper, a default context is active.
+When you first `import esper`, a default context is active.
 You create Entities, assign Components, register Processesors, etc., by calling functions on the `esper` module.
 Entities, Components and Processors can be created, assigned, or deleted while your game is running.
 A simple call to `esper.process()` is all that's needed for each iteration of your game loop.
 Advanced users can switch contexts, which can be useful for